Muhammadfaris/SmallProject2-QACilsy/ReadMe.md

 ## About the project

-Hotel Dominic Parks is a reservation website specifically Hotel.This project covers several function for UI testing:
+Hotel Dominic Parks is a reservation website specifically Hotel.
+This project covers several function for UI testing:

 * Sign Up Flow
 * Log In Page Features